Jordan Pickford Profile

 |Born||Mar 07, 1994|

-Goalkeeper Jordan Pickford has established himself as one of England’s top stoppers, and is best known for some stellar individual performances during the 2018 World Cup.
+Goalkeeper Jordan Pickford has established himself as one of England’s top stoppers, and is best known for some stellar individual performances during the 2018 World Cup and Euro 2020.

 Jordan Pickford is an English soccer player who plays as a goalkeeper for Premier League side Everton.

 Pickford came through the ranks and began his career at boyhood club Sunderland before signing for the Toffees in the summer of 2017.

 Pickford joined Sunderland's academy at the age of eight and, after progressing through the age groups, he went on to sign a two-year scholarship deal in 2010.

 One year later, the Washington-born man signed his first professional contract with the club.
 Despite being loaned out on six different occasions and not making his senior debut until January 2016, Pickford stayed with his boyhood club for a total of six years.